apy-github/NESSI/README.md

   Import the python module that performs the integration:

   ```
-  from nessi import integrator as saas
+  from nessi import integrator as nss
   ```

   Initializate the main class required to perform the resolved solar disk integration: